Edgar-Conzen/ICY40/README.md

 The ICY40 board is equally suited for absolute beginners and ambitious hardware developers.
 It covers complexities ranging from simple combinational pushbutton-to-LED circuits to full SoCs (system on chip) with the EC16 soft processor core.

-Consisting of extremely sensitive components and intended to be a teaching tool, the ICY40 is designed to be predominantly self-contained.
-Besides buttons, switches, LEDs, a tricolor LED, a 7-segment and an OLED graphic display there are only two external interfaces:
+Consisting of extremely sensitive components and intended to be a  predominantly self-contained teaching tool with ample buttons, switches, LEDs, a tricolor LED, a 7-segment and an OLED graphic display, the ICY40 is completely housed and has only two external interfaces:
 - a USB port that provides power, design data and communication
 - an 8-bit PMOD connector for hardware extensions
 <p float="right">